lambdacdm/homepage/README.md

 * **2021 Theorem Proving on Lean** (UoE)

   In the project, I and other participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
-Concepts like equivalence classes and Lagrange theorem were implemented.
-This project combines mathematics, logic and computer science.
+What I did is proving the ring version of Chinese Remainder Theorem on Lean.
+This project combines mathematics, logic, and computer science.

 * **2019 Riemann Surfaces** (SCUT)

-  Participants in this project gained a basic understanding of Riemann Surfaces, including rudiments of manifolds, algebraic topology and differential forms.
+  Participants in this project gained a basic understanding of Riemann Surfaces, including rudiments of manifolds, algebraic topology, and differential forms.
 The Uniformisation Theorem was also discussed, which gives a classification of Riemann surfaces.

 <!-- ## Research Interest